Healing After Suicide in a School Community

 "completed suicide" or "took his own life".

-students already know.
+know.
 You are not providing new or privileged information if this is the case.
-Now a days the students,
+Now a days the students, even as

-even as young as middle schoolers wind up texting one another and immediately placing an RIP on Facebook.
-Many students have
+young as middle schoolers wind up texting one another and immediately placing an RIP on Facebook.
+Many students have shared

 3. Invite reactions.